Health Information Technology Oversight Council (HITOC)

 HITOC welcomes new members

-Seats remain open to fill additional gaps.
+While HITOC membership seats are filled at this time, nominations for future gaps in representation are still welcomed.
 Applications are being accepted on a rolling basis.
 The application and background information can be found on our recruitment page here >

 See the full meeting schedule for HITOC